playcanvas/blog/_posts/2023-02-07-how-to-make-your-html5-games-awesome.markdown

 [Juice it or lose it - a talk by Martin Jonasson & Petri Purho](https://www.youtube.com/watch?v=Fy0aCDmgnxg)

-**And there's this awesome INDIGO class** that goes in-depth about my favourite game juice - screen shake!
+**And there's this awesome INDIGO class** that goes in-depth about my favorite game juice - screen shake!

 [Vlambeer - The art of screenshake by Jan Willem Nijman](https://www.youtube.com/watch?v=AJdEqssNZ-U)